Mecklenburg-Vorpommern

 Breeding passerines are similar to those in Brandenburg, with Golden Oriole, Thrush Nightingale, Red-breasted Flycatcher, Icterine, Barred and River Warbler and in addition there are a few Greenish Warblers along the coast.
 Bluethroats and Rosefinches favour the surroundings of wetland sites and the coast.

-Recently a guide to the best birding sites in Mecklenburg-Vorpommern has been published: ‘A Birdwatching guide to North East Germany and its Baltic Coast’.
+Some time ago a guide to the best birding sites in Mecklenburg-Vorpommern was published: ‘A Birdwatching guide to North East Germany and its Baltic Coast’.
 It describes more than 70 major sites and has colour maps and photographs, and details of habitats, access and species.

 Contributors